IIIF/training/dhsi/day-one/cantaloupe.md

 `delegate_script.enabled = true`

-or navigate to Application, Delegate Script, Check Enabled in the web ui.
+or navigate to Application, Delegate Script, and check enabled in the web ui.

 When you downloaded Cantaloupe it came with a file called `delgates.rb.sample`.
 We're going to make a copy of this and name it `delegates.rb`